Maciej-R/Projekt_PI/README.md

 # Projekt_PI
 Remote filesystem project
-Consists of client and server apps
+Consists of client and server apps (two branches of project)